mpstella/dcloud/README.md

 Use "dcloud [command] --help" for more information about a command.
 ```

+## Credentials

+This application will use the magic of GCP [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) to log you in.

 ## Deploy a notebook runtime template
 ### help
 ```text